-Although Surface tablets do not include a copy of Microsoft Outlook, there are several other ways users can access
+Although Surface tablets do not include a copy of Microsoft Outlook, there are several other ways users can access their Exchange mailboxes.

 By now, you're probably familiar with the Microsoft Surface tablet, which runs on Windows RT.
 The Windows RT operating system is designed to run on ARM processors, similar to those used in smartphones, rather than on traditional x86 or x64 CPUs.